 PPCC is nationally accredited by Solihten Institute, an interfaith counseling network comprised of more than 50 Centers in 220 locations that provide 600,000+ clinical hours every year.
 In partnership with Solihten Institute, PPCC affirms a belief in the close relationship and balance of mind, body, spirit, and community.
 PPCC is committed to a team approach to counseling and practices one of the most effective paths to healing: spiritually integrated therapy.

-All of our therapists are licensed by the Commonwealth of Virginia as Marriage & Family Therapists, Professional Counselors, and/or Clinical Social Workers.
-PPCC's resident and interns are in the process of licensure.
+All of our therapists are licensed by the Commonwealth of Virginia as Marriage & Family Therapists, Professional Counselors, Clinical Psychologists, and/or Clinical Social Workers.
+PPCC has two licensed residents in counseling.
 Six members of our counseling staff are ordained.

 PPCC accepts Aetna, Anthem (Blue Cross/Blue Shield), Military One Source (Active Duty Military, and their family members), Cigna, Optima, TRICARE (military members – active duty and retired – and their family members), United Healthcare, and Value Options.